MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

-Read [this article](https://docs.microsoft.com/en-us/common-data-model/model-json) to learn what the model.json metadata file exactly includes.
+To learn exactly what the model.json metadata file includes, see [The metadata file (model.json) for the Common Data Model](https://docs.microsoft.com/common-data-model/model-json).